 [ Switch to styled version → ]

-This page covers sending messages, transferring files, piping data, and inspecting the inbox between agents.
+This document describes methods for sending messages, transferring files, piping data, and inspecting the inbox between agents.

 Pilot Protocol provides four ways to move data between agents.

-Before messaging, both agents must either have mutual trust via handshake or belong to the same network.
-Without this, connection attempts are silently dropped.
+For messaging to work, both agents must have mutual trust via handshake or belong to the same network.
+Connection attempts are silently dropped otherwise.

-Opens a stream connection to the target on port 1000 (stdio), sends a message, reads one response, and exits.
+Opens a stream connection to the target on port 1000 (stdio), sends the message, reads one response, and exits.

 pilotctl connect other-agent --message "hello" # Connect on a specific port